 It’s important to look natural and not read from a script while making cold calls.
 It might be difficult, especially if you’re new to cold calling.
 That’s why it’s essential to use a cold calling script as a guide but not rely too heavily on it.

-An excellent way to practise sounding natural is to record yourself making a few practice calls.
+An excellent way to practice sounding natural is to record yourself making a few practice calls.
 Listen back to the recording and see what you say.
 Are you reading from the script too much?
 Are you pausing too often?
 And is your voice monotone?
 Work on fixing these issues so that when you make your actual call, you sound more like yourself and less like a robot.